Busan IPark: Pusan i.cons

-Under new ownership, the club seldom challenged for the title finishing mid-table or toward the bottom of the league in the 2000s.
-Aside from winning the FA Cup for the first time in the club's history in 2004 under the guidance of Scottish manager Ian Porterfield (defeating Bucheon SK in a penalty shootout), the trophy cabinet remained largely empty.
+Under new ownership, the club rarely challenged for the title, finishing mid-table or near bottom of the league in the 2000s.
+Aside from winning the Korean FA Cup for the first time in the club's history in 2004 under the guidance of Scottish manager Ian Porterfield (defeating Bucheon SK in a penalty shoot-out), the trophy cabinet remained largely empty.

 Busan IPark

 On the onset of the 2005 season, the owners changed the club's name to Busan I'Park (currently Busan IPark).
 After winning the first round, Porterfield's Busan side reached the 2005 K-League Championship play-offs, but lost to a traditionally lightweight, but then-inspired Incheon United side led by Chang Woe-ryong.

 For the 2008 season, Hwang Sun-hong took over as manager.
 Although Busan did not win any silverware during his tenure, he did manage to bring in players such as Kim Chang-soo, Jeong Shung-hoon, Yang Dong-hyun and Kim Geun-chul while injecting the team with much needed youth by giving prospects such as Han Sang-woon, Park Hee-do, and Park Jong-woo first team opportunities.
-In his final season in charge of Busan, Hwang managed to lead his side to the 2010 Korean FA Cup Final.
+In his final season in charge of Busan, Hwang managed to lead his side to the 2010 Korean FA Cup final.

 For the 2011 season, the board appointed An Ik-soo to take over from Hwang Sun-Hong who had left to manage his former club, Pohang Steelers.
 Under An, Busan managed to reach the playoffs for the first time since 2005 after finishing fifth on the league table in the regular season.
 An's Busan side was knocked out in the first round of the play-offs by Suwon Samsung Bluewings by a familiar scoreline of 1–0.

 In February 2012, an adjustment was made to the club's name by dropping an apostrophe making the official name read Busan IPark.

-In 2015, after 9 successive bottom-half finishes, Busan IPark were relegated to the K League Challenge for the first time in their history.
+In 2015, after nine successive bottom-half finishes, Busan IPark were relegated to the second-tier K League Challenge for the first time in their history.

 Towards the end of the 2016 season, with an immediate return to the K League Classic looking unlikely, IPark moved back to their smaller, previous home ground, the Gudeok Stadium.

 Busan IPark had an impressive 2017 season, although this was overshadowed by the death of then-manager Cho Jin-ho with only two weeks remaining in the season.
 Busan finished runners up in the K League Challenge to Gyeongnam FC, losing only 6 games all season.
-With caretaker manager, Lee Seung-yub in charge, Busan defeated Asan Mugunghwa FC, in the playoff semi-final, but lost on penalties after a two-legged final to Sangju Sangmu FC, who became the first K League Classic team to retain their league status via the playoffs.
+With caretaker manager, Lee Seung-yub in charge, Busan defeated Asan Mugunghwa, in the playoff semi-final, but lost on penalties after a two-legged final to Sangju Sangmu FC, who became the first K League Classic team to retain their league status via the playoffs.
 Busan also reached the final of the FA Cup, knocking out higher league opposition in Pohang Steelers, FC Seoul, Jeonnam Dragons and Suwon Bluewings but once again lost over a two-legged final, this time to Ulsan Hyundai.